 - Kirstenbosch Summer Concerts

-- Joined Jonathan Crossley to give the South African première of Joaquín Rodrigo’s Concierto Madrigal for two guitars with the Johannesburg Philharmonic Orchestra and Alessandro Crudele
+- Joined Jonathan Crossley for the South African première of Joaquín Rodrigo‘s Concierto Madrigal for two guitars with the Johannesburg Philharmonic Orchestra and Alessandro Crudele

 “Chilled introduces a South American element with a medley of original compositions and arrangements by Brazilian guitar maestro Marco Pereira.”